pathology-dynamics/composite_view/README.md

 Figure 3: The graph visualized using the adjusted spring layout, as described above.
 The target nodes are much easier to identify, and the source node clusters can be easily parsed.

 ## Known Problems
 * Browser/OS compatability: CompositeView is optimally run using Windows 10 and Chrome, though Linux and Microsoft Edge have been tested successfully.
 Known problems with Dash components using macOS and Safari have been noted.
+Most compatability problems originate with Dash itself; hosting the app externally could be a work around.

 ## Additional Folders/Files